okta/okta-auth-js/README.md

 #### `token.parseFromUrl(options)`

 Parses the authorization code, access, or ID Tokens from the URL after a successful authentication redirect.
+By default, values will be read from the hash fragment of the URL.
+SPA Applications using the PKCE flow can opt to receive the authorization code in the search query by setting the [responseMode](#additional-options) option to "query".

 If an authorization code is present, it will be exchanged for token(s) by posting to the `tokenUrl` endpoint.